Pillar 4 of 4 / Updated May 2026

 Limited partner capital from family offices, syndicators, or institutional investors.
 Typically receives a preferred return (8-10%) before promote splits with GP.

 Subordinate to senior debt but senior to common equity.
-Provides flexibility — doesn’t require senior lender consent.
+Provides flexibility - does not require senior lender consent.
 Common on $10M-$50M deals.

 Debt secured by pledge of property-owning entity equity (not real estate lien).
 Sits between senior debt and equity.
 Standard structure for filling LTC gap above senior leverage.